JTiagoValente/MicrosoftGraphAPI/README.md

 # MicrosoftGraphAPI
 A Class to Authenticate and Make Endpoint calls to the Microsoft Graph API

 This class will help you to authenticate and make requests to the graph API.
-As per the class notes you will require to do the following in Azure:
+As per the class notes you will be required to do the following in Azure:

 Step 1.
 In Azure Portal - under Active Directory - create an app with required permissions Step 2.
 Retain client_secret, client_id, Tenant ID store securely